aospapp/aosp/external/perfetto/docs/instrumentation/track-events.md

   - `"slow"` categories record enough data that they can affect the interactive performance of your app.

-Category tags can be can be defined like this:
+Category tags can be defined like this:

 ```C++
 perfetto::Category("rendering.debug")